-Our Master's Program in Landscape Architecture is designed to prepare students to become leaders throughout the broad range of professional activities which define the scope of this profession.
-Specifically, the program seeks to provide:
+The Master's in Landscape Architecture program prepares students to become leaders throughout the broad range of professional activities which define the profession.
+The program seeks to provide:

-- An understanding of the physical, cultural and biotic forces which influence environment design.
+- An understanding of the physical, cultural and biotic forces which influence environmental design.

-- An opportunity to creatively engage a broad range of real contemporary problems in planning and design.
+- Opportunities to creatively engage a broad range of real contemporary problems in planning and design.

 - A working knowledge of the information, processes and techniques used in the landscape planning and design professions.

-- The capacity to communicate with specialists in relevant social, natural and physical sciences; and in the arts.
+- The capacity to communicate with specialists in other design fields and in relevant social and natural sciences.

-Graduates of the program work in numerous capacities as environmental stewards and as guardians of our cultural landscape heritage; as avant-garde designers whose forms and spaces express the fundamental issues of our times; as private and public planners whose design perspective uniquely qualifies them to evaluate, interpret and create the policies which in turn shape our environmental framework; as private practitioners who imaginatively interpret and resolve environmental problems and as educators who continue to explore and teach an array of important subjects in colleges and universities throughout the world.
+Graduates of the program work in numerous capacities: as environmental stewards and as guardians of our cultural landscape heritage; as avant-garde designers whose forms and spaces express the fundamental issues of our times; as planners and managers whose design perspective qualifies them to evaluate and create environmental policies; as private practitioners who imaginatively interpret and resolve design problems; and as educators who continue to explore and teach in colleges and universities throughout the world.

-The Landscape Architecture Master's Program is designed to serve three groups of people.
-The first group of students are those who have discovered an interest in landscape architecture after earning a college degree.
-These people take a year of preparatory courses.
-Then they take an additional 48 credits toward their Master's degree, which is typically granted within a three year period.
-This professional degree is accredited by the American Society of Landscape Architects.
+The Master’s in Landscape Architecture program is designed to serve three groups of people.
+The first group of students are those who have discovered an interest in landscape architecture after earning a (non-design) college degree.
+These people take a year of preparatory courses and then take an additional 48 credits toward their Master's degree, which is typically granted within a three year period.

-Overall, students from a great diversity of cultural and educational backgrounds enrich the program with broad-ranging perspectives which are brought to bear on common planning and design problems.
-In a studio-centered curriculum, students experience expert guidance while engaging real landscape problems ranging across all scales and types, including greenways, gardens, housing and open spaces, suburbs, cities, workplaces and recreation.
-Through a series of lecture and discussion classes, labs and workshops; as well as through research projects students gain the scholarly context necessary for the applied problem-solving of the studios.
+Students from a great diversity of cultural and educational backgrounds enrich the program with broad-ranging perspectives which are brought to bear on common planning and design problems.
+In a studio-based curriculum, students experience expert guidance while engaging real landscape problems ranging across all scales and types, including greenways, gardens, housing and open spaces, parks, and institutional and recreational landscapes.
+Through a series of lecture and discussion classes, labs, workshops, and individual research projects students gain the scholarly context necessary for the applied problem-solving of the studios.

 The basic admission requirements and procedures of the University Graduate School and the Department are as follows: